sergey-msu/nft-auction/docs/demo.md

 ``>  python3 -m demo-tests auction start --addr EQDtS4K3ZJDknk7lG9fc3RkntdUyVfCKBvaXBblBLoqAIxfR``

-It's time to place a bid.
+It's time to place a bid 💸.
 Bid can be done as a simple transaction with sufficient amount.
 Here for convenience we will use the same python CLI as before.